Sort by

 Working to reduce emissions in our dairy supply

-Also in the United States, we are rolling out vermicomposting, which uses worms to naturally degrade manure with lower methane production – replacing the need to capture and store the gas.
+In the U.S. we have been deploying vermicomposting, using worms to naturally degrade manure with lower methane production – replacing the need to capture and store the gas.
 The worms also remove up to 99% of wastewater contaminants and generate castings that can be used as fertilizer to improve soil health.

-We carry out risk assessments of the dairy farmers involved in our supply chain against our Responsible Sourcing Standard, focusing on animal welfare, labor practices and environmental impact.
-Our farmers are assessed by independent auditors.
-We are also investing in projects that support sustainable dairy practices.
+Independent auditors carry out assessments of the dairy farmers involved in our supply chain against our Responsible Sourcing Core Requirements, focusing on animal welfare, labor practices and environmental impact.

 Digital technologies have the capacity to transform the dairy industry.
 We have digitized the traceability of our milk, from farm to factory, using a tool called the Global Milk Solution.
-It includes payroll, GPS tracking and route optimization to ensure transparency and transport efficiency.
+It includes GPS tracking and route optimization to ensure transparency and transport efficiency.
 We are currently piloting new tools including calculating GHG emissions per farm or liter of milk to track progress and ensure continuous improvement.
-The same applies to practices with regards to Regenerative Agriculture.
+We also monitor regenerative agriculture and animal welfare practices.

 Supporting safe labor practices in dairy

-Ensuring a fair, safe and healthy working environment for farm workers is a priority for Nestlé.
-For several years, Nestlé has collaborated with partners and stakeholders throughout our dairy supply chain to enhance farm workforce development in United States dairy operations.
+Supporting fair, safe and healthy working environment for farm workers is a priority for Nestlé.
+For several years, Nestlé has collaborated with partners and stakeholders throughout our dairy supply chain to enhance farm workforce development in United States dairy production.

 The United States National Milk Producers Federation has also developed an on-farm evaluation tool to support farmers in understanding human resources and safety management best practices.
 The tool aids implementation of these best practices and tracks improvements over time.

-Nestlé also funds multiple projects to engage dairy workers, managers and owners in collaboratively enhancing the farm working culture.
+Nestlé also funds multiple projects to engage dairy workers, managers and owners in collaboratively enhancing the farm working environment.
 The projects focus on building trust and improving job satisfaction, worker safety and productivity.